 2910 Lemp Avenue, St. Louis, 63118; firstname.lastname@example.org; cell: (text only) 314-471-6715, other: 314-776-4483

 UCC, St. Louis Association MMSCUCC; active, chaplain, Bethesda Hospice Care; St. Louis Metro area; Boundary Training 10/16.
 "I enjoy leading worship and it is not a weekly part of my ministry so I am pleased to preach occasionally at my home church and in other churches.
 I also appreciate opportunities to make more connections with other congregations in the association."

 7343 S. Yorkshire Drive, St. Louis, 63123; email@example.com; cell: 440-371-1885; other: 314-270-8528

 UCC, MMSCUCC, retired, St. Louis Association area, Boundary Training 10/2020, Antiracism Training 8/2020-12/2020 (20 hour program).
-"I thoroughly enjoy preaching and believe it is one of my strengths is connecting Scriptural affirmations with the challenges and celebrations of daily life, both on a personal and a social level I have had very positive experiences with regard to the substitute preaching (and the Children's Moments) in the past, which have resulted in invitations to return to various churches."
+"I thoroughly enjoy preaching and believe one of my strengths is connecting Scriptural affirmations with the challenges and celebrations of daily life, both on a personal and a social level I have had very positive experiences with regard to substitute preaching (and the sharing of Children's Moments) in the past, which have resulted in invitations to return to various churches."

 927 Maryville Avenue, St. Louis, 63112; firstname.lastname@example.org; cell: 314-566-9713